 Chief resident Steve Mitchell is the quintessential surgeon: ambitious, intelligent, confident.
 Charged with molding a group of medical trainees into doctors, and in line for a coveted job, Steve has a bright future.
 But when a hospital patient mysteriously dies, it becomes clear that it's a case of foul play.
 And the killer is set on playing a deadly game with Steve.

 Doing Harm: Medical Mistakes Explained Nearly 100,000 patients die each year in U.S. hospitals from medical mistakes.
-Using real-life examples that inspired Kelly Parsons' novels Doing Harm and Under the Knife, he explains what these mistakes are, how they occur, and how to avoid them.
+Using real-life examples that inspired Dr. Parson's novels Doing Harm and Under the Knife, he explains what these mistakes are, how they occur, and how to avoid them.

 Doctors as Storytellers: Discover Your Inner Novel Many doctors are aspiring writers.
-Kelly Parsons uncovers secrets for nurturing and releasing that inner fiction or non-fiction book, including development of ideas, time management, and the process of writing from outline to publication.
+Dr. Parsons uncovers secrets for nurturing and releasing that inner fiction or non-fiction book, including the development of ideas, time management, and the process of writing from outline to publication.